 - Chicken (or turkey) carcass.
 Save that!
 It makes the best homemade chicken stock when combined with some veggies and herbs.

 - Not all produce needs to be peeled.
 Wash well and use.
 Take, for example, potatoes.
-By not peeling, you’re getting extra bang for your buck and an extra dose of fibre.
+By not peeling, you’re getting extra bang for your buck.

 - Using a can of chickpeas?
 Save the liquid!
 It’s called aquafaba and can be used as an egg white substitute or egg binder in vegan recipes.